-An LST brings the 9th Defense Battalion to Rendova Island, where the unit helped overcome Japanese resistance and then on heavily defended neighboring island of New Georgia.

-talion, and a detachment from the 11th Defense Battalion secured the Russell Islands as a base for further operations in the Solomons and elsewhere.
+An LST brings the 9th Defense Battalion to Rendova Island, where the unit helped overcome Japanese resistance and then talion, and a detachment from the 11th Defense Battalion secured the Russell Islands as a base for further operations in the Solomons and elsewhere.
 Seacoast and antiaircraft artillery landed at Banika, and two weeks later, when the Japanese launched their first air strikes, the antiaircraft weapons were ready.
 The 10th Defense Battalion, under Colonel Robert Blake, arrived on 24 February to reinforce the detachment.
-The Russells soon became a boomtown - a jerry-built staging area for Allied units arriving in the South Pacific, reorganizing, or moving to other battlegrounds.
+The Russells soon became a boomtown-a jerry-built staging area for Allied units arriving in the South Pacific, reorganizing, or moving to other battlegrounds.